GeoMop/bgem/README.md

 - support for merging close points and segments with sharp angles (enhance regularity of resulting mesh)
 - support for assignment of regions (or other data) to the shapes (points, segments, polygons)
 - support for undo/redo of the operations

+### bgem.dfn
+Stochastic discrete fracture network.
+- stochastic description and realization of raw a fracture set
+- (in progress) calculating intersections
+- (in progress) regularization of the fracture network

 ## Installation